hacf-fr/freebox-api/README.rst

 License
 -------

-Distributed under the terms of the MIT_ license, *aiofreepybox* is free and open source software.
+Distributed under the terms of the `GNU GPL v3` license, *aiofreepybox* is free and open source software.